andrew/ultimate-awesome/README.md

 - [awesome-flink](https://github.com/wuchong/awesome-flink) - 😎  A curated list of amazingly awesome Flink and Flink ecosystem resources.
 - [awesome-swiftui](https://github.com/chinsyo/awesome-swiftui) - A curated list of awesome SwiftUI tutorials, libraries, videos and articles.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
+- [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
+Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud Platform.
 - [awesome-wechat-dev-posts-2015](https://github.com/jobbole/awesome-wechat-dev-posts-2015) - 2015 年在微信热传的 100+ 篇经典技术文章.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.
-- [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
-Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
+- [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-opa](https://github.com/StyraInc/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
-- [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [awesome-immutable](https://github.com/castrojo/awesome-immutable) - A list of resources for people who want to investigate image-based Linux desktops.
 - [awesome-chatgpt](https://github.com/Kamigami55/awesome-chatgpt) - Curated list of ChatGPT related resource, tools, prompts, apps / ChatGPT 相關優質資源、工具、應用的精選清單。.
 - [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
+- [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
 - [awesome-Implicit-NeRF-SLAM](https://github.com/DoongLi/awesome-Implicit-NeRF-SLAM) - A comprehensive list of Implicit Representations and NeRF papers relating to SLAM/Robotics domain, including papers, video, codes, and related websites.
 - [awesome-prompts](https://github.com/ai-boost/awesome-prompts) - Curated list of chatgpt prompts from the top-rated GPTs in the GPTs Store.
 Prompt Engineering, prompt attack & prompt protect.
 Advanced Prompt Engineering papers.
+- [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
 - [awesome-styleguides](https://github.com/RichardLitt/awesome-styleguides) - :clipboard: A list of styleguides.
-- [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.
 - [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
-- [awesome-substrate](https://github.com/substrate-developer-hub/awesome-substrate) - A curated list of awesome projects and resources related to the Substrate blockchain development framework.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
+- [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [awesome-cybersecurity-blueteam-cn](https://github.com/satan1a/awesome-cybersecurity-blueteam-cn) - 网络安全 · 攻防对抗 · 蓝队清单，中文版.
 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
 - [awesome-emdl](https://github.com/csarron/awesome-emdl) - Embedded and mobile deep learning research resources.
-- [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
+- [awesome-edr-bypass](https://github.com/tkmru/awesome-edr-bypass) - Awesome EDR Bypass Resources For Ethical Hacking.
 - [awesome-legal](https://github.com/ankane/awesome-legal) - Awesome free legal documents for companies.
 - [awesome-makerdao](https://github.com/makerdao/awesome-makerdao) - A collection of tools, documents, articles, blog posts, interviews, and videos related to MakerDAO and the Dai stablecoin. .
 - [awesome-react-talks](https://github.com/tiaanduplessis/awesome-react-talks) - :sunglasses: A curated list of talks about React or topics related to React.